Holly with the joy glitter Christmas stockings

 • Add a tag to each.
 Are they always losing their keys?
 Add a tag that says, ‘Have you seen my…’ to a keyring perhaps.
 Do they secretly eat chocolate spread straight out of the fridge when they think no one is looking?
 Tie a tag that says, ‘For your secret midnight feasts’ to the engraved vintage Nutella spoon below.
 Put ‘It takes one to know one’ on these embroidered merit patches and so on (incidentally, there are loads to choose from to match the person, so they happen to make especially good stocking treats).

-Inexpensive stocking fillers adults?
+Inexpensive stocking fillers for adults?
 Try these

 As an avid stocking creator myself, I’m all too aware how quickly these ‘little things’ can add up and if you’ve got more than one stocking to fill, it’s even trickier.
 Especially if you don’t want to include lots of throwaway items for the sake of it, but things they’ll actually want to use and keep.
 So how about including other gift ideas you could wrap up alongside those too?
 How about a voucher for you to make their favourite biscuits in the new year (assuming you’re a better baker than I am), or printing out a poem they might like or creating a little memory book of funny things that happened in 2023?
 These personal touches often mean a lot (and help keep the cost down, too).